 With the current Coronavirus (COVID-19) pandemic, there may be no better time than right now to improve your immune system.
 Your immune system is not a singular entity; rather, it is a collection of structures and processes in your body that fight against disease-causing microorganisms.
 Because it is not one simple thing, there are numerous ways to strengthen this hard-working system.
-While you’re safe at home practicing social distancing and self isolation, take a few steps each day to boost your health and immunity with our five home friendly tips.
+Take a few steps each day to boost your health and immunity with our five simple tips.

 Here are five home friendly tips for building a healthy and strong immune system: